 On average, my power numbers are 30 Watts lower than they used to be before my injuries forced me to take a 3-month break.

-With the help of Pav from Direct Power Coaching, or Spokes Fit as they are now rebranded, I successfully rebooted, following two training plans.
+With some help from online sources, I successfully rebooted, following two training plans.

 During that reboot, I reconnected with Xert and I’m now using their ‘adaptive training advisor’ to get me further back on track.
 I’ll try and write a post on Xert in the near future.